RMHS LLC IS TELEHEALTH ONLY UNTIL FURTHER NOTICE

-RMHS is LGBTQ affirming and affirming of many alternative lifestyles.
+RMHS is LGBTQ affirming and affirming of kink, polyamorous relationships, and sex work.
+I provide therapy from a human rights perspective.
 My approach to therapy involves treating you and helping you cope with the world as it is.
 Sometimes it involves changing what is possible to change in your world.

 I start from the premise that you are *good enough* just the way you are, and that you *still* have things you’d like to improve about your life.
 I work with you to find what is already going well in your life to make it better, and what is going not so well and improve it or at the very least work toward accepting it (for now) until it can become better.